Join 11,000+ other food lovers enjoying weekly recipes.

 Korean carrots salad in a blue bowl with a fork.

-What to serve the Carrot Salad with?
+What to serve the Russian Carrot Salad with?

 • It is also pretty much a must as a side for Plov (Beef Rice).